Whole Grain Olive Oil Poppy Seed Loaf with Meyer Lemon Glaze

-- 2 tablespoons freshly squeezed Meyer Lemon juice
+- 2 tablespoons (30 mL) fresh Meyer Lemon juice

-- Whisk the flour, baking powder, baking soda, and salt in a medium bowl until combined.
+- Whisk together the all-purpose flour, baking powder, baking soda, and salt in a medium bowl.
 Set aside.

-- Using a stand mixer, fitted with a whisk attachment, or hand-held mixer, beat the granulated sugar, Meyer lemon zest, Meyer lemon juice, and yogurt on medium speed until blended.
+- In a stand mixer, fitted with a whisk attachment (or alternatively, using a hand-held mixer), beat the granulated sugar, Meyer lemon zest, Meyer lemon juice, and yogurt on medium speed until blended.
 Add the eggs, one at a time, and then the olive oil and beat until creamy.
-Turn the speed to low, add the flour mixture in three additions, and beat until smooth.
-Add the poppy seeds and beat until just blended.
+Turn the speed to low and add the flour mixture in three additions, mixing until just absorbed.
+Scrape down the bottom of the bowl with a spatula once or twice as needed to ensure the ingreidents are mixed properly.
+Add the poppy seeds and mix until distributed evenly.

-- Pour the batter into the prepared pan and smooth the top.
+- Transfer the batter into the lined loaf pan and smooth the top.
 Bake for 50 minutes to 1 hour, or until a wooden skewer inserted in the center comes out clean.
-Let cool in the pan on a wire rack for 10 minutes, then turn out onto the rack.
-Peel off the parchment paper and turn the loaf right-side up.
+Let cool in the pan on a wire rack for 5 to 7 minutes, then lift from the pan using the parchment paper sling.
+Set upright on a rack while you prepare the glaze.

-- Prepare the glaze: Combine the powdered sugar, cream, and Meyer lemon juice in a small bowl and whisk until smooth.
+- Prepare the Glaze: Combine the sifted powdered sugar, Meyer lemon juice, adn cream in a small bowl and whisk until smooth.

-- Place the rack with the warm cake on a baking sheet (to catch any drips).
-Poke holes in the top of the cake with the wooden skewer and pour half of the glaze over the top.
-Once the cake has cooled completely, pour the remaining glaze over the top and let it dry before slicing.
-Garnish with Meyer lemon zest.
-Store, covered, at room temperature for up to 4 days.
+- Set the loaf on the rack over a lined baking sheet to catch any glaze drips.
+Poke holes in the top of the cake with a wooden skewer and pour half of the glaze over the top of the warm cake.
+Once the cake has cooled completely, pour the remaining glaze over the top and let it set slightly.
+Garnish the top with Meyer lemon zest.
+Wrap leftovers well and store at room temperature for 3 to 4 days.